Setting up GitHub Pages HTTPS Custom Domains using CloudFront and Lambda@Edge

 Setting up the CloudFront Distribution

-We first setup a new distribution which was associated with a certificate supplied by AWS Certificate Manager.
+We first set up a new distribution which was associated with a certificate supplied by AWS Certificate Manager.

-Following this we created a new origin which routed traffic to the specified *.github.io
+Following this, we created a new origin which routed traffic to the specified *.github.io

 domain.